Current Affairs-Topics

 • International Cooperation: ITER brings together more than 30 nations, including the United States, China, Russia, Japan, South Korea, India, and the European Union.

-• Global Energy Impact: When fully operational, ITER will have an effect on global energy production of 500 MWh using just 50 MW of input electricity.
+• Global Energy Impact: When fully operational, ITER will affect global energy production of 500 MWh using just 50 MW of input electricity.

 India’s Critical Role in ITER